EdleeDucay/Sticky/README.md

 ### How To Use
 Once logged into an account press the '+' button to create a sticky note.

-Notes will save to the database when you press the blue icon on the bottom left of a sticky
+Notes (currently) will save to the database when you press the blue icon on the bottom left of a sticky

-Deleting a note will remove it from the database so becareful.
+Deleting a note will remove it from the database so be careful.